PranjalGit139/secure-cloud-agri/README.md

 ## 📌 Overview
 Secure Cloud Storage for Farm Data is a cloud-native web application designed to help farmers and agriculture organizations **securely upload, store, and manage farm-related files** such as crop images, soil reports, documents, and sensor-based data.

-The system uses **AWS Cognito, S3, Lambda, API Gateway, and Amplify** to provide a highly scalable, secure, and serverless architecture.
+The system uses **AWS Cognito, S3, API Gateway, and Amplify** to provide a highly scalable, secure, and serverless architecture.

 ---